 Just because you don’t experience the normal symptoms of pregnancy doesn’t mean that you will have a miscarriage.
 Some women do not feel nausea or breast tenderness.
 Some women do not crave weird foods.
-Some women do not bleed at all throughout their pregnancy.
-Each woman and pregnancy is unique.
+Each woman and each pregnancy is unique.
 Knowing your body during pregnancy may be a challenge, especially for first-timers.

 - Loss of pregnancy symptoms: If you suddenly notice a decrease in pregnancy symptoms, and you’re still in the stages during which you should be having these symptoms, you may want to contact your doctor.
-The absence of nausea and breast tenderness, or weight loss during the early weeks, are signs of a miscarriage.
+The absence of nausea and breast tenderness, or significant weight loss during the early weeks, are possible signs of a miscarriage.

-Length of Pregnancy
+Signs of Miscarriage vs. Length of Pregnancy

 Some of the signs of miscarriage depend on how long you’ve been pregnant.
-To help you we’ve put together some guidelines:
+To help you, we’ve put together some guidelines:

 Who Should Watch For Signs of a Miscarriage?

-All women should watch for signs and symptoms of a miscarriage, the same way they would watch for symptoms of an illness like the flu.
-Miscarriages occur in approximately 20 percent of all known pregnancies.
-When you add in the number of women who do not know they are pregnant, the rate jumps from 20 percent to 60 percent.
-Plus, of the women who miscarry 20 percent of them have recurring miscarriages.
-Unfortunately there are numerous reasons for miscarriages.
-Learn more about miscarriage here.
+All women should watch for signs and symptoms of a miscarriage or incompetent cervix the same way they would watch for symptoms of an illness like the flu.
+Miscarriages occur in approximately 20 percent of all pregnancies.
+Normally a miscarriage occurs in the first trimester, and rarely after reaching the second.